 I can’t talk on behalf of the Kayan women, but I would prefer to spend my days being performative, exploited and safe than afraid for my life.
 Ethnic conflict is far from over in Myanmar and while I recommend visiting the safe places as a tourist, I think the Kayans are doing the right thing by staying in Thailand.
 I very much hope that things will change for them.

 Elsewhere in the world, indigenous people are much more a part of society and in places like Bolivia, people are predominantly indigenous and they even have an indigenous president in Evo Morales.
 I assumed that North Thailand would be the same as South America with tribespeople coexisting in towns with everyone else and it’s a shame that there is such segregation in Thailand.
 I’m not saying that tribespeople don’t encounter problems in South America, but they’re much more visible and a few make good money from tourists.

 You can also visit Kayan women at Inle Lake in Myanmar, again this is not where they’re from, but they moved of their own volition.
-The only problem is that you can’t see them when the lake gets too low in dry season.
+The only problem is that you can’t see them when the lake gets too low in the dry season.

 - Have a chat, as if it’s quiet and you’re buying something then people are happy to do so.
 Use your judgement as there may be rules about what they can discuss.